ssrithw/SignBridge-cnntests/README.md

 The demo for this application can be viewed at https://signbridge-pzm3.onrender.com/

 ## How to run this application locally
+To run this on a local development server, you will need to set the environment variables defined in config.py.

+If you do not know how to do this, contact me for assistance.

 <b>1) Clone the repository to your local drive:</b>